openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/container_image_prepare.rst

    $HOME/containers-prepare-parameter.yaml`
    (see :ref:`overcloud-prepare-container-images`)
 #.
 Any other time when ``sudo openstack tripleo container image prepare`` is run

+As seen in the last of the above commands, ``sudo openstack tripleo container image prepare`` may be run without ``default`` to set up an undercloud registry without deploying the overcloud.
+It is run with ``sudo`` because it needs to write to `/var/lib/image-serve` on the undercloud.

 Options available in heat parameter ContainerImagePrepare